SlaxwingWain/ashen-fluff/mic-drops.md

 # Mic Drops

-Chapter endings, speech endings, etc. Remember that these aren't necessarily our own views on things: they could be a character's, whose views we disagree with.
+Chapter endings, speech endings, etc. Remember that these aren't necessarily our own views on things: they could be a character's whose views we disagree with.
 Anyway, they just have to be decent ending sentences.

 ---